The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 A cooperative

 A cooperative is an association of producers.
 The cooperative can be formed by a few members or by thousands.
-Each member has a share in the company, which is independent of the quantity of olives he or she carries.
+Each member has a vote in the company, which is independent of the quantity of her or his olives groves number.
 Therefore, in the decisions of the cooperative, each member has only one vote, and all votes are equally valid.

 I am commenting on this, so that you can understand how they make decisions.
 Therefore, in a cooperative, as it is formed by many farmers, they usually focus only on oil production and do not want to get involved in commercial campaigns.
 As a consequence, they tend to offer high quality olive oils at a good price.
 Examples of this would be our cooperative in San Benito and the cooperative in German Baena.